zan8in/afrog/README.md

 <h1 align="center">afrog</h1>
-<p align="center">A tool for finding vulnerabilities.<br/>❤️POC <b>[455]</b> <br/>🐸Like please tag stars🌟⭐</p>
+<p align="center">A tool for finding vulnerabilities.<br/>❤️PoC <b>[455]</b> <br/>🐸Like please tag stars🌟⭐</p>

 <p align="center" dir="auto">
-  <a href="https://github.com/zan8in/afrog/tree/main/afrog-pocs">POC directory</a> •
+  <a href="https://github.com/zan8in/afrog/tree/main/afrog-pocs">PoC directory</a> •
   <a href="https://github.com/zan8in/afrog/blob/main/README_zh.md">中文文档</a>
 </p>

 # What is afrog

 afrog is a tool for finding vulnerabilities.
 If you want to finding  vulnerabilities such as SQL injection, XSS, file inclusion, etc., AWVS does a better job.
-Otherwise, you can try afrog for free.
+Otherwise, you can try afrog.

 # Features